eva-org/eva-core/README.md

 </p>
 <h2 align="center">Eva</h2>

-Launcher for all plantforms, an alternative to Alfred and Wox.
+Launcher for Windows & OSX plantforms, an alternative to Alfred and Wox.

 ## Usage
 * Press `alt+space` to show/hide the window